veekaybee/veekaybee.github.io/content/blog/2024-05-25-dont-worry-llms.md

 description = 'All we have to do is get closer to the metal'
 +++

-This is a transcript of the talk I gave at PyCon Italia 2024 in May in Florence.
+This is a near-transcript of [the talk I gave](https://2024.pycon.it/en/keynotes/stay-close-to-the-metal) at PyCon Italia 2024 in May in Florence.

+video to follow once it's available!

 # Introduction